 The Foundation continues to make excellent progress in becoming established as a constructive and effective force in promoting conservation of wild Atlantic salmon and its habitat in Québec and Atlantic Canada.
-In addition, based on the recent good performance of our investment portfolio, based in our carefully managed long-term financial plan, we have been able to attain our long sought after goal of increasing our grant pool to \$1,000,000, with the further goal of maintaining this level of funding into the future.
+In addition, based on the continued good performance of our investment portfolio, and our carefully managed long-term financial plan, we have been able to attain and maintain our long sought after goal of increasing our grant pool to \$1,000,000.
 This is a major achievement, in light of recent financial history and our need to recover the trust fund value.
+Our fiscal plan is designed to ensure our ability to maintain the grant pool at this level on a go-forward basis.